What do we know about the VinFast IPO?

 How much is VinFast worth?

 VinFast’s chief executive said in early December 2022 that the valuation and size of the company’s IPO will be subject (in part) to market conditions.
-VinFast was originally hoping to raise $2 billion with a valuation of $60 billion when it started planning its IPO in April 2022.
+VinFast was originally hoping to raise $2 billion with a valuation of $60 billion when it started planning its IPO in April 2022, but when the SPAC was announced, this has fallen to $23 billion.

-However, that price tag is likely to be dramatically different almost a year on given investor enthusiasm for EV start-ups has declined dramatically.
-For example, Rivian listed in late 2021 at a price of $129 per share and is now worth just $16.
+The dramatically different price tag almost a year on is due to the decline in investor enthusiasm for EV start-ups.
+For example, Rivian listed in late 2021 at a price of $129 per share and is now worth just $13.

 The previously high valuations were based on belief in the industry’s potential, rather than performance.
 Aside from Tesla, none of the EV stocks are profitable despite increased operations.
 Lucid ramped up production and was on target to produce between 6,000 and 7,000 vehicles for 2022 but lost approximately $670 million for Q3.
 Meanwhile, Rivian was expected to produce close to 25,000 vehicles for the year but posted a net loss of $1.7 billion for Q3.